 What does digital transformation mean?

 In the simplest terms, digital transformation is the process of integrating digital technologies into existing business processes, customer journeys, and company culture as a whole.
 The aim of digital transformation is to modify all those aspects to be more streamlined, efficient, and ultimately profitable.

 Every company wishing to transform from traditional to digital must address the three key pillars of digital transformation: company culture, data and technology systems, and customer relationships.
 This isn’t an overnight change, but rather a process.
 Once that requires extensive planning, investment, and dedication.

 According to IDC, spending on digital transformation worldwide will be as high as $2.3 trillion in 2023, making it clear that it is to remain a chief priority for many industries for years to come.

 While to some degree, the real estate industry as a whole has been transforming at a much slower rate than industries like retail and financial services, for example, some promising trends are starting to take off.

-Let’s summarise some of the most prominent real estate technology trends observed in the industry over the past few years.
+Let’s summarize some of the most prominent real estate technology trends observed in the industry over the past few years.

 Put simply, VR transports users to other, real-world or fictional views.
 VR game-console goggles are the most common example of this type of technology.